openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If an adversary is able to get hold of a key proof defined in (#proof_types), the adversary could get a Credential issued that is bound to a key pair controlled by the victim.

 Note: For the attacker to be able to present to the Verifier a Credential bound to a replayed Key Proof, the attacker also needs to obtain the victim's private key.
-To limit this, servers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms such as Key Based Client Authentication defined in [@I-D.looker-oauth-attested-key-based-client-authentication].
+To limit this, servers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms such as Key Based Client Authentication defined in [@I-D.looker-oauth-attestation-based-client-auth].

 `nonce` parameter is the primary countermeasure against key proof replay.
 To further narrow down the attack vector, the Credential Issuer SHOULD bind a unique `nonce` parameter to the respective Access Token.